SAP-archive/techne/docs/pages/components/input-group.md

 ## Number input

-When the user needs to enter a integer value you can use the spinner, to aid the user to modify the value.
+When the user needs to enter an integer value you can use the spinner, to aid the user to increase or decrease the value.

 {% capture input-spinner %}
 <div class="tn-form__group">